postfinance/vault-kubernetes/README.md

 - VAULT_TOKEN_PATH - the destination path on disk to store the token.
 Usually this is a shared volume.

-- VAULT_K8S_MOUNT_PATH - the name of the mount where the Kubernetes auth method is enabled.
-This defaults to auth/kubernetes, but if you changed the mount path you will need to set this value to that path (vault auth enable -path=k8s kubernetes -> VAULT_K8S_MOUNT_PATH=auth/k8s)
+- VAULT_AUTH_MOUNT_PATH - the name of the mount where the Kubernetes auth method is enabled.
+This defaults to kubernetes, but if you changed the mount path you will need to set this value to that path (vault auth enable -path=k8s kubernetes -> VAULT_AUTH_MOUNT_PATH=k8s)

-- SERVICE_ACCOUNT_PATH - the path on disk where the Kubernetes service account jtw token lives.
+- SERVICE_ACCOUNT_TOKEN_PATH - the path on disk where the Kubernetes service account jtw token lives.
 This defaults to /var/run/secrets/kubernetes.io/serviceaccount/token.

 - ALLOW_FAIL - the container will successfully terminate even if the authentication to Vault failed, no token will be written to VAULT_TOKEN_PATH. **This condition needs to be handeled in the succeeding container.** (default: "false")